Does St Luke's provide Home Care in your area?

 How many hours a day and how many days a week will I have help?

 For those on a Home Care Package, the number of hours of help you will receive a week is dependent on the budget allocated to you, and the contributions you make.
-Those on level 4 packages usually receive up to eight hours per week, where as those on level 2 packages usually have funding for four hours per week.
+Those on level 4 packages usually receive up to twelve hours per week, where as those on level 2 packages usually have funding for four hours per week.

 Do you choose the days and times that the carer comes to your home?